All About Quilt Batting

 High:

-For information about the manufacturing process for my favorite batting go to the Hobbs Bonded Fiber website.
+For information about the manufacturing process go to the Hobbs Bonded Fiber website.

 At Shadywood Quilts we only use the highest quality materials to complete your project.